yuex/awesome-cheatsheet/javascript.md

     let phrase = `can embed ${3 * 4}`;

 `null` and `undefined` in js have types of their own. but in practice, `null` is used as a normal value. `undefined` is only used to check against js.
+Best explaination about `null` and `undefined`

+* `undefined` is the value JS itself uses to indicate the absence of a value
+* `null` is the value the programmer should use to indicate the absence of a value

 `typeof` reveals the type of a value. it's a operator but can be used as a function like `sizeof` in C.